Chocolate cupcakes with a soft, moist crumb and rich chocolate flavor, made as a reliable base that works with any frosting or filling.

 Instructions

-- Mix the dry ingredients in a bowl: flour, cocoa powder, baking soda, and salt.
+- In a separate bowl, sift together the cake flour, cocoa powder, baking powder, baking soda, and salt.

-- Bake for 14–15 minutes, until a toothpick inserted in the center comes out clean.
+- Bake for 18–22 minutes, until the cupcakes are set and a toothpick inserted in the center comes out with a few moist crumbs.

 Notes

-Storage: Store unfrosted chocolate cupcakes in an airtight container at room temperature for up to 3 days or freeze for up to 3 months.
+Storage: Store unfrosted cupcakes in an airtight container at room temperature for up to 2 days, or refrigerate frosted cupcakes for 3–4 days.

 Tips: